General Framing Guidelines

 In X14 and newer versions, select Build> Framing> Build All Framing Build All Framing tool icon to build roof, wall, platform, and deck framing with a single click.

-2. In the Build Framing dialog, visit each panel and verify that the default information is correct.
+2. In the Build Framing dialog, click the Framing Defaults button to open your Framing Defaults and visit each panel to verify that the default information is correct.
+Once you have verified that the information is correct, click OK.

 • Floor framing for a particular floor in your plan is accessed on the floor below.
-Floor 1 floor framing, for example, is built on the Foundation panel and is also displayed on Floor 0 in floor plan view.
+Floor 1 floor framing, for example, is built on Floor 0 (foundation level), with their settings located on the Foundation panel.

 • Ceiling framing for a particular floor in your plan is accessed on that floor.